btcpayserver/woocommerce-plugin/Wordpress-README.md

 You can run BTCPay as a self-hosted solution on your own server, or use a third-party host.

 The self-hosted solution allows you not only to attach an unlimited number of stores and use the Lightning Network but also become the payment processor for others.

+This plugin is a fork of https://github.com/bitpay/woocommerce-plugin which in turn is a fork of https://github.com/jaafit/bitpayWoocommerce.
+We have modified the plugin in order to support alternative bitpay compliant servers and enhance usability and functionality.
+This plugin should be able to run alongside the original bitpay plugin.

 == Installation ==
 This plugin requires Woocommerce.
 Please make sure you have Woocommerce installed.